 Around 25g (half a regular bar) Mars (chopped)

 I use vanilla sugar in my baking.
 Here is a handy conversion to essence/extract.

 ~ Pre-heat the oven to 170°C (325°F) and grease (or line) a square 8 x 8 inch baking tin.

-~ Slowly heat the chocolate and butter in a pan until just melted, then add the coffee.
+~ Slowly heat the chocolate and butter in a pan until just melted, then add the coffee and milk.
 Leave the mixture to cool for about 10 minutes.

 ~ In a large bowl, whisk the sugar with the eggs, then quickly beat in the cooled chocolate mixture.